 Third Party Advertising

 Note: The information on this page is provided for convenience of reference only.
-Additionally, third party advertisers are subject to further requirements in the LAEA.
+All third party advertisers are subject to further requirements in the Local Authorities Election Act (LAEA).
 Third party advertisers are advised to refer to the LAEA and obtain legal advice regarding the full extent of their obligations.